supremegamers/android_vendor_google_chromeos-x86/README.md

 ## Usage
 In general, the scripts can be used in any Linux distribution.
-Run `./extract-files.sh` to download the ChromeOS recovery image and extract it to a folder called `proprietary`.
+Run `./extract-files.sh --options` to download the ChromeOS recovery image and extract it to a folder called `proprietary`.

+Initial options are:
+-h | --help - Display help dialog
+-d | --debug - Leave drives mounted after extracting (for testing and bringups) -v | --version - Display version

 **Note:** The script requires `sudo` to mount the partitions from the ChromeOS recovery image.